 Where Bottom of the Funnel (BOFU) prospects are in the ready-to-buy stage, TOFU customers are at the initial stages of the buying process.
 They are looking for answers to a problem they just realized they have.

 A factor that differentiates a product from its competitors, such as the low cost, quality, etc.

 The experience a user has with your brand/website, from the moment they discover you, through the purchase and beyond – where customers become advocates.

-A description of your company’s top priorities and how those translate into marketing and sales initiatives.
+A description of your company’s value to its customers and how those translate into marketing and sales initiatives.

 A method of product promotion that relies on getting customers to market an idea, product, or service on their own.